About the grants

 Successful recipients from last round

-Below are the community projects that received funding through the Round Two 2015/2016 of the Greater Shepparton City Council's Matching Grants Scheme.
+Below are the community projects that received funding through the Round One 2017/2018 of the Greater Shepparton City Council's Matching Grants Scheme.